 If you use a sprinkler: This is the fastest method to water your tree.
 Test your soil with a screwdriver blade.
 If it doesn’t go in 6 to 8 inches into the soil it’s time to deeply water.
 Put a can out under the sprinkler and water until there is 1 inch of water in the can.
 It will take about 30 minutes depending on your sprinkler.
 Check your container water levels every 15 minutes or so until you know how long it takes to put out 1 inch of water.
 Once you know how long it takes for your sprinkler to put out 1 inch, just set your timer and keep moving the sprinkler around under the canopy of the tree.
 Put 1 to 2 inches of water out in each spot.
 After a couple of hours, check how deep you have watered by pushing a screwdriver at least 6 to 8 inches deep into the soil.
 The blade will go in as far as water has penetrated.
 Water more if it doesn’t go in at least 6 to 8 inches deep.
 Repeat weekly in severe drought.

-Resident punch cards are $30 for six punches to all Township pools except Rob Fleming Aquatic Center.
-Resident punch cards are $40 for six punches to the Rob Fleming Aquatic Center and non-resident Rob Fleming Aquatic Center punch cards are $55 for six punches.
+Resident punch cards (white) are $30 for six entries to all Township pools except Rob Fleming Aquatic Center.

 To reserve your kit, please contact The Woodlands Neighborhood Services Department at 281-210-3800.

 If you own property in Montgomery County, the Township property tax will be included on the Montgomery County Tax Assessor-Collector annual property tax bill.
 If you own property in Harris County, the Montgomery County Tax Assessor-Collector will send a separate bill for the Township property tax.